Feuerfuchs/sass-ignis/README.md

 ### Responsive properties

-[Fluid typography](https://css-tricks.com/snippets/css/fluid-typography/) is a technique where font sizes dynamically respond to the viewport size using viewport units like `vw`, `vh` and so on.
+Responsive properties allow you to assign values to properties depending on the current viewport width.
-Ignis provides mixins that can apply this concept to any property that accepts a numeric input.
+Ignis provides a large number of mixins for this task to cover many use cases.
+The most simple one is the following:

 ```scss
 .title {